Navigating CUNYs bureaucracy

 the community group Make the

-Road New York
+Road New York, concurred, saying

-“You’re maybe 18 years old and
+Youre maybe 18 years old and

-you’re lost.
-If you’re given misinformation
+youre lost.
+If youre given misinformation

 over the telephone, it is discouraging